 President of Graham Scott Strategies Inc. and Vice Chair of Enterprise Canada

-Mr. Scott, a recent past Chair of the Board of the Canadian Institute of Health Information, brings to Infoway a wealth of experience in public policy, governance and accountability in the voluntary and private sectors with a particular emphasis on health care policy and issues.
+Graham Scott, a recent past Chair of the Board of the Canadian Institute of Health Information, brings to Infoway a wealth of experience in public policy, governance and accountability in the voluntary and private sectors with a particular emphasis on health care policy and issues.
 His diverse experience in the health sector includes serving as a Deputy Minister of Health in Ontario, Interim CEO of Cancer Care Ontario, and serving as a supervisor of three Ontario hospitals in recent years.

-Mr. Scott’s health and public policy initiatives reveal commitment to a diversity of challenging health issues ranging from organ and tissue donation to Alzheimer disease.
+Graham’s health and public policy initiatives reveal commitment to a diversity of challenging health issues ranging from organ and tissue donation to Alzheimer disease.

 He also serves as Chair of the Institute for Research in Public Policy, as a director of the Ontario Institute for Cancer Research and the Association of Faculties of Medicine Canada, and as a member of the Advisory Board of Sanofi Pasteur.
-Mr. Scott was made Partner Emeritus of McMillan LLP in 2007.
+Graham was made Partner Emeritus of McMillan LLP in 2007.
 For his extensive volunteer services he was appointed as a member of the Order of Canada in 2005.

 Family physician, Saskatoon